Editio Critica Maior: Methodology

 The ECM is a documentation of the expressions of Christian faith communities as they transmitted the New Testament in time through Greek manuscripts, translations, and ancient citations in the first 1,000 years of New Testament transmission.
 The difference between earlier and later readings is shown by the concept of 'direction' in the ECM, with the earliest expression of the Christian readings printed in the main text.
 Its aim is to edit the text of every book of the Greek New Testament utilising every single New Testament manuscript in existence, which is required in order to evaluate the entire manuscript tradition and make judgements based on the variant readings.

 The Coherence Based Genealogical Method (CBGM) is the method being used to construct the ECM.
 The CBGM has two components, pregenealogical coherence and genealogical coherence.
 Pregenealogical coherence is a text-critical method which uses computer tools to compare the places of variation to determine if the readings are related.
 Then, critical principles are applied by a textual scholar to make a decision on the directionality of the reading itself.
 Places where the direction cannot be determined, or split readings, are indicated by a diamond in the text.
-The ECM is the first critical edition of the Greek New Testament to include thus:
+The ECM edition of the Greek New Testament thus includes: